Farah Al Qaissieh

 Daniel Baldwin is an American actor, director, and producer, having hosted his own ESPN radio show, The Daniel Baldwin Show, on the metropolitan Syracuse radio station, WTLA.
 Having a rocky past with addiction and various drug-induced encounters with law enforcement, Mr. Baldwin speaks openly about the burdens of addiction each month on platforms such as Fox News.

-Taking the opportunity to star on the VH1 reality television show Celebrity Rehab with Dr. Drew, Mr. Baldwin was very open about his time in rehabilitation, but he made the personal decision to recenter his recovery efforts in leaving the show to seek help through private, personalized methods of treatment.
+Taking the opportunity to star on the VH1 reality television show Celebrity Rehab with Dr. Drew, Mr. Baldwin was very open about his time in rehabilitation.
+Ultimately, he made the personal decision to recenter his recovery efforts in leaving the show to seek help through private, personalized methods of treatment.
 Mr. Baldwin sought his recovery with SOBA Recovery Centers, where he continues to give back and help others struggling with similar addictions.
-By taking an active role in the rehabilitation journeys of other patients, he is not only dedicated to his own recovery, but to others struggling down the path toward recovery.
+By taking an active role in the rehabilitation journeys of other patients, he is not only dedicated to his own recovery, but also to others struggling down the path toward recovery.